Finding a lump in your breast can cause a lot of anxiety. Most breast lumps, particularly in younger women, are not caused by cancer.

 Cysts cannot turn into cancer and do not always need treating once the diagnosis has been confirmed.
 Where treatment is needed, it typically involves draining the fluid from the cyst.
 This is done by using a thin needle inserted into your breast by the doctor.
 After draining, some cysts will refill with fluid but can be drained again.
 Usually this is done by a specialist doctor in a breast clinic.

 A lump caused by infection is fairly common in women who are breastfeeding.
-The ducts that carry the breast milk can become blocked.
-Germs (bacteria) can enter through cracks in the nipple.
-This can lead to the development of a collection of pus (abscess) in the breast.
+The milk ducts can become blocked and germs (bacteria) can enter through cracks in the nipple.
+This can lead to the development of a collection of pus (an abscess) in the breast.
 Warm compresses, paracetamol and/or antibiotics may be needed.
 Infection can also cause lumps in women who are not breastfeeding.

-Injury or trauma to the fatty tissue in your breast can cause a lump.
-These lumps usually heal and go away of their own accord.
+Injury (or trauma) to the fatty tissue in your breast can cause a lump.
+These lumps usually heal and go away of their own accord over time.
 However, if they persist then they can be removed.

 A lipoma is a fatty growth that develops within the fatty tissue of your breast.
-It is non-cancerous and usually does not need any treatment.
+These types of lumps are not cancerous and usually doesn't need any treatment.
 However, it can be removed if it is large or causing any symptoms.